+“It takes guts to be a First Follower!
+You stand out and brave ridicule, yourself.
+Being a First Follower is an under-appreciated form of leadership.
 The First Follower transforms a lone nut into a leader.
-If the leader is the flint, the First Follower is the spark that makes the fire."
-Derek Sivers
+If the leader is the flint, the First Follower is the spark that makes the fire.”

 And that’s the same for our internal campaigns.
 It’s one thing having one person lead a campaign, but it’s the second person that makes it ok for everyone else.
 It’s the third, fourth and fifth followers that then turn an idea into a movement.

 We often talk about early adopters and influencers (ie. first followers) inside our organisations – the people that can see the vision before its fully formed and jump on board.
 These people are incredibly important and have the power to elicit real change.

 Nudge theory tells us that we’re extremely influenced by the behaviours of others.
 If we have a piece of rubbish in our hands, and a bin a few steps away, we’ll still drop it on the floor if we look around and see that others have also discarded theirs.

 So how do we find our first followers and movement makers when we’re rolling out campaigns and get them to bring their peers along with them?

 Simon Sinek talks about why we should all ‘start with why’.
 So often organisations focus on what they do rather than why they do it, and it’s that sense of purpose that builds a loyal following.